anne-glerum/anne-glerum.github.io/index.md

 * Living in Berlin
 * Pet lover
 * Green thumb
-* Pilates fan
+* yoga fan
 * and books, books are amazing.
+My favorite books of 2020:
+  * The book of longings by Sue Monk Kidd,
+  * The world that we knew by Alice Hoffman,
+  * Circe by Madeline Miller,
+  * The count of Monte Cristo by Alexandre Dumas and
+  * Little women by Louisa May Alcott.